 Chickens’ nails are similar to humans’ and dogs’ in that they continue to grow and require maintenance.
-Backyard chickens normally wear down their toenails while scratching and walking on the ground outside, however, some chickens are unable to maintain their nail length either due to awkward anatomical position or from being housed on wire floors or soft bedding, in which case, trimming, clipping or filing is recommended to prevent lameness or injury.
+Backyard chickens normally wear down their toenails while scratching and walking on the ground outside, however, some chickens are unable to maintain their nail length either due to awkward anatomical position or from being housed on wire floors or soft litter, in which case, trimming, clipping or filing is recommended to prevent lameness or injury.

 A chicken’s nails contain a vein that will bleed if the nail is cut too far towards the toe, so keep styptic powder at the ready while trimming.
 In good light, the vein can usually be seen under the nail of chickens with light colored nails.
 Always trim conservatively to avoid nicking the vein.